 CONCLUSION

-The presence of substantial amount of variability for the characters namely, test weight, standard germination, vigour indices and field characters (FEI and SET) due to genotypes, lots and their interactions.
-Significant mean sum of squares was found for all the parameters studied except seedling dry weight.
-It indicated the existence of sufficient amount of variability in the research material for all these parameters.
+The presence of a substantial amount of variability for the characters, namely, test weight, standard germination, vigour indices and field characters such as FEI and SET, due to genotypes, lots and their interactions.
+A significant mean sum of squares was found for all the parameters studied except seedling dry weight.
+It indicated the existence of a sufficient amount of variability in the research material for all these parameters.
 Significant differences were also observed among treatment combinations of genotypes and lots.

-Considering all the seed vigour parameters, L1 seed-lots of all the genotypes were found more vigourous than L2 seed-lots of respective genotypes.
-On the basis of various parameters studied, the variety NRCSS-AM-1 was found more vigorous followed by RMT-305 and RMT-354 whereas RMT-351 was found low vigourous.
+Considering all the seed vigour parameters, L1 seed lots of all the genotypes were found to be more vigorous than L2 seed lots of respective genotypes.
+Based on various parameters studied, the variety NRCSS-AM-1 was found to be more vigorous, followed by RMT-305 and RMT-354, whereas RMT-351 was found to have low vigour.

 DISCLAIMER (ARTIFICIAL INTELLIGENCE)

-Author (s) hereby declare that No generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc) and text-to-image generators have been used during writing or editing of this manuscript.
+Author (s) hereby declare that no generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc) and text-to-image generators have been used during writing or editing of this manuscript.

 REFERENCES